lyleunderwood/renamemer/README.md

 There are some other possible features I've considered like sort of a folder hotkey system or something that shows you the possible folders when you have an ambiguous tab completion, but we'll see.

+Getting GStreamer working in linux
+---
+GStreamer is all dumb in Ubuntu for reasons which are confusing as hell.
+Here's how I got webm previews working:

+1. Add this to your sources.list:
+   <tt>deb http://ppa.launchpad.net/mc3man/trusty-media/ubuntu trusty main</tt>
+2. <tt>sudo apt-get update</tt>
+3. <tt>sudo apt-get install gstreamer0.10-ffmpeg</tt>

 Development
 ---